All about Soot (draft)

 - Intra-procedual control-flow statements

-if r1 != null goto label0;
+IfStmtif r1 != null goto label0;

 In a

-, there're two flows out of anIfStmt
+BranchedFlowAnalysis, there're two flows out of anIfStmt: the fall-through flow and branched flow.GotoStmtSwitchStmtTableSwitchStmtLookupSwitchStmt

 - Inter-procedual control-flow statements